Ecwid/ecwid-api-docs/includes/_products.md

-compareToPriceDiscountPercentFormatted | string |  Sale price discount percent (with percent sign) isShippingRequired | boolean | `true` if product requires shipping, `false` otherwise weight |  number | Product weight in the units defined in store settings. *Omitted for intangible products* url | string |  URL of the product's details page in the store.
-[Learn more](https://developers.ecwid.com/api-documentation/products#q-how-to-get-urls-for-products) created | string | Date and time of the product creation.
+compareToPriceDiscountPercentFormatted | string |  Sale price discount percent (with percent sign) isShippingRequired | boolean | `true` if product requires shipping, `false` otherwise weight |  number | Product weight in the units defined in store settings. *Omitted for intangible products* url | string | URL of product details page in the storefront.
+Clean URLs are provided if Ecwid knows the store uses them.
+[More on getting product URLs](https://developers.ecwid.com/api-documentation/products#q-how-to-get-urls-for-products) created | string | Date and time of the product creation.
 Example: `2014-07-30 10:32:37 +0000` updated |  string | Product last update date/time createTimestamp | number | The date of product creation in UNIX Timestamp format, e.g `1427268654`